junxit/us-congress-bills-113/metadata.md

 - 2014-02-26 — Mr. Farenthold moved to suspend the rules and pass the bill, as amended. (consideration: CR H1947)
 - 2014-02-26 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H1947-1948)
 - 2014-02-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H1947-1948)
+- 2014-02-27 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.